mhuang001/fdi-dev/doc/sphinx/usage/pns.rst

 2. Local Flask Server Functional Tests

+In ~/local.py (in pns/pnsconfig.py if you have not made local.py), set dev=True and make sure the IP is local (0.0.0.0 or 127.0.0.1).
 Start the server fresh in one terminal (see above) and in another terminal (on the server host) run the following:

 test GET initPTS script to see if reading the init script back works: